Solutions for Flooded Basements in Manhattan, Wamego, Junction City & surrounding Kansas towns

 Most modern homes with finished basements have a drain tile system installed when the home is built, but existing homes or those built quickly and with minimal extras may not and that will require a great deal of careful remodeling in and around your basement.
 For all these reasons, it is important that the installation process is done by a trained professional who has worked in this field for many years.

-If you’re ready to finally put a stop to the leaky basement you have been fighting since you moved in, call us today and learn how an effective drain tile system can finally solve your problems.
+If you’re ready to finally put a stop to the leaky basement you have been fighting since you moved in, call Standard today and learn how an effective drain tile system can finally solve your problems.
+Standard Plumbing, Heating & Air here has been servicing homes and businesses in the Manhattan, Kansas area since 1923.
+Call us today at (785) 776-5012 or fill out our online form and one of our drain specialists will get back to you right away.